-As of 2018-Oct the absolute celestial pointing accuracy is approximately 8''.
-This is comprised of two observable components, mean absolute pointing error (± 6 ", peraxis) and intra-observation drift (± 2 ", per-axis).
+As of 2021-Oct the absolute celestial pointing accuracy is approximately 8 arcsec.
+This is comprised of two observable components, mean absolute pointing error (± 5 arcsec, per-axis) and intra-observation drift (± 3 arcsec, per-axis).
 Plots of these two components may be seen in Figures 5.5 and 5.6 respectively.
-The ± 2 "corresponds to the 90% peak-to-peak intra-observation drift of 4".
 Both the mean absolute pointing error and the intra-observation drift are correlated with thermal conditions on the spacecraft as the aspect camera optical axis alignment (relative to the HRMA alignment) is sensitive to the ACA housing temperature.

-For further technical details about aimpoint monitoring and performance see http://cxc.cfa.harvard.edu/mta/ASPECT/aimpoint_mon/.
+For further technical details about aimpoint monitoring and performance see https://cxc.cfa.harvard.edu/mta/ASPECT/aimpoint_mon/.